Alejandro Martínez Vélez, 1991, is a freelance photojournalist currently based in Madrid, Spain.

 He began his photography training at Lens School of Visual Arts, combining it with his university studies in Political Sciences (Complutense Univesity of Madrid).
 His work focuses especially on social conflicts, human rights or political issues.
 He is currently documenting the exodus of hundreds of thousands of people to Europe.

-His pictures have been exhibited in different cities like Madrid, Moscow, Istanbul, Shanghai, Warsaw, Cape Town, Johannesburg, Budapest, Mexico City or Beirut.
+His pictures have been exhibited in different cities like Madrid, Moscow, Istanbul, New York, Shanghai, Warsaw, Milan, Buenos Aires, Cape Town, Johannesburg, Budapest, Mexico City or Beirut.

 2019 - Human Rights Photo Contest of Amnesty International of Andalucia.
 Winner

 2019 - ASISA International Photo Awards, Free Choice Category.
 Remarkable Award

 2018 - Enrique Meneses National Photojournalism Award, Spain.
 Winner

 2018 - National Photojournalism Award of Siero, Spain.
 1st place

 2018 - Atlanta Photojournalism Seminar, Feature.
 Honorable Mention